-We developed the OCS, the first and only multi-organ platform, to leverage proprietary core technologies across multiple organs.
+We developed the OCS, the first and only FDA approved portable, multi-organ, warm perfusion platform, to leverage proprietary core technologies across multiple organs.
 For each OCS product, we supplement the platform with organ-specific, customized and proprietary technologies.
 To date, we have developed three OCS products, one for each of lung, heart and liver transplantation.
-OCS products for additional organs, including kidneys, are under development.
+OCS products for additional organs are under development.